Chelsea486MHz/DxBorks/README.md

 # DxBorks

 **To execute your own program, edit the program's memory in `DxBorks/kernel/arch/i386/vm/vm.c`.
-Example program can be found below.**
+Example programs can be found below.**

 - The executed instruction is located at the address (%ip).
 The value C is the value located at the address (%ip) + 1.